Tittaporn/AboutMeBasic/README.md

 # AboutMeBasic #
 AboutMeBasic is a first app I built while taking DevMoutain Pre-Course.
 This aboutMeApp is an iOS app and built in xCode and Swift.
-The app is about 1 single viewController show detail about me.
+The app is about a single viewController show detail about me.

 ## What I have learned ##
 I have learned how to define these keywords following from this app.